Mission

 Apollo Records

 The Apollo program set numerous records for human spaceflight.
-Artemis II will approach or exceed several of these historic achievements as we return to deep space exploration.
+Artemis II approached and exceeded several of these historic achievements, marking humanity's return to deep space exploration.

 Farthest Distance from Earth